-- 42.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG: - (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 42.4.2 The ACD may make a charge at its discretion for copies of the Instrument; however, the reports and the Prospectus are available free of charge. - 42.4.3 Copies of the ACD agreement or any contract of service between the Company and its directors can be obtained free of charge on request from the ACD.
+- 42.4.1 The following documents may be inspected free of charge between 9.00 a.m. and 5.00 p.m. every Business Day at the offices of the ACD at 45 Gresham Street, London, EC2V 7BG: - (a) the most recent annual and half-yearly reports of the Company; - (b) the Prospectus; and - (c) the Instrument (and any amending instrument). - 42.4.2 Upon request, shareholders may also obtain information supplementary to the Prospectus relating to: - (a) the quantitative limits applying to the risk management of the Company; - (b) the methods used in relation to (a); and - (c) any recent development of the risk and yields of the main categories of investment. - 42.4.3 The ACD may make a charge at its discretion for copies of the Instrument; however, the reports and the Prospectus are available free of charge.

+42.4.4 Copies of the ACD agreement or any contract of service between the Company and its directors can be obtained free of charge on request from the ACD.